KelsonT/ChatGPTreplaceTextAnyWhere/README.md

+An elegant solution that operates seamlessly across any window or application can be invaluable, particularly when artificial intelligence tools, such as instant messaging, are restricted due to corporate privacy requirements.

 Overview: The process operates on my Windows 11 computer as follows:

 1. A key press on my mouse is programmed with a hotkey.